Top Brazilian investment bank BTG Pactual launches crypto trading app By Cointelegraph - Up News Info

-Leading Brazilian investment bank BTG Pactual has launched a new platform enabling customers to make direct investments in cryptocurrencies.
+Leading Brazilian investment bank BTG Pactual has launched a new platform that enables customers to make direct investments in cryptocurrencies.

-The bank’s Mynt platform currently allows users to purchase and Ether, with BTG Pactual expressing its intention to launch support for additional crypto assets in the future.
+The bank’s Mynt platform currently allows users to purchase (BTC) and Ether (ETH), with BTG Pactual expressing its intention to launch support for additional crypto assets in the future.
 Andre Porthilo, BTG Pactual’s head of digital assets, stated:

 Continue Reading on Coin Telegraph